Quantifying Urban Road Network Vulnerability and Resilience to Attacks: Results

+We apply our extracted kernel $P(N_S)$ to reveal the dynamic cascade.
+For this, we obtain the maximum number of vehicles possible in Boston ($K_{Bos}$) by dividing the total road length* number of lanes in m/8; assuming a uniform spacing of 8 m between vehicles at maximum capacity which corresponds to a maximum density $\rho_{max}=125$ vehicles/km/lane.
+To find the rate of vehicles entering we use the information of ODs from rush hour obtained from cell phone data.
+We apply these values in the formula below:

-This formula shows that disruption time depends on the percentage of nodes disrupted initially, density, and average free flow time.
-Figure~\ref{fig:fig4}b shows that at low density of $\rho=6$ vehicles/km/lane, (blue circles in inset), time at which half of Boston is filled varies from less than 100 minutes to 170 minutes, depending on the percentage of nodes initially disrupted.
+$r_{rush}$ is the number of trips per second, calculated from the number of trips during rush hour.
+Figure~\ref{fig:fig3}c (inset) shows that time at which half of Boston is filled is between 2-4 hours, depending on the percentage of nodes initially disrupted.
 Interestingly, above 5\% of nodes hacked, there is a point of \textit{diminishing return} above which more nodes disrupted does not speed up the ensuing cascade.

-A similar trend is also observed at larger density of $\rho=60$ vehicles/km/lane - above 5\% of nodes disrupted there is a plateauing of disruption time.
-However, a stark difference from the disruption at low density is how quick the cascade occur.
-In this scenario, the resulting cascade is between half an hour to a few minutes, and is especially of concern.
-Using $T(\rho_0)=35$ minutes, we find larger disruption time, 500-800 minutes at low density and 100-180 minutes at high density.
-This is because for the same density, longer trips imply lower rate at which vehicles enter.
-One caveat though is that this theoretical analysis does not take rerouting and recovery into account.

-While shortest time paths are the most convenient, road networks also have redundancy.
-To understand the impact of redundancy, we did a connected component analysis inspired by percolation theory, to understand when routes are completely disconnected, thereby making them inaccessible.
-In order to minimize computation time, we randomly sampled 1000 routes and observed how many of them remain accessible at different levels of random and targeted node removals.

-We found (Fig.~\ref{fig:fig4}c) that only 10\% of top nodes removed leads to half of the routes being inaccessible.
-The spread in curves is due to the error from random sampling.
-For random disruption, we found that 15\% of random nodes removed would lead to half of the routes being inaccessible.
-Thus, while a targeted disruption of 1\% of roads leads to nearly half of routes immediately disrupted, the built in resiliency of the road network ensures accessibility of majority destinations, unless more than 10\% of roads are targeted.